 An Inspection is a Must

-During an appraisal, the agent will look objectively at your property and take note of the location, land size, the floor area of the home, room sizes, outdoor spaces and features, vehicle accommodation and gardens.
-The number of bedrooms with en-suites and built-in wardrobes, and additional outdoor storage, such as sheds, are all included.
+There are several things that home appraisers inspect during home appraisal.
+These include the location, land size, the floor area of the home, room sizes, outdoor spaces and features, vehicle accommodation and gardens.
+The number of bedrooms with en-suites and built-in wardrobes, and additional outdoor storage, such as sheds, are also included.

 Be Ready to Answer Questions